apike/allenpike.com/_posts/2023-02-16-175b-parameter-goldfish-gpt.md

 Of course, you probably want more than one token of output.
 So you do it again: tack the `lazy` onto the previous context, feed the now-slightly-longer context into the model, and repeat until you’ve generated however much text you wanted.

 The problem is – okay, there are many problems.
 But the problem I’m addressing in this article is that any given language model has a limit on how much context you can feed in.
-[Current GPT-3 can only take a context of 4000 tokens](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), which typically amounts to about 3000 words.
+[Current GPT-3 can only take a context of 4000 tokens](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation), which amounts to about 3000 words.
 So, despite the model being [derived from 500 billion tokens of text](https://lambdalabs.com/blog/demystifying-gpt-3), it can only actually consider a thimble’s worth of instructions and history at a time.

 This is a problem for two reasons.